Battle of San Jacinto: Battle

 Many Mexican soldiers retreated through the marsh to Peggy Lake.
 Texian riflemen stationed themselves on the banks and shot at anything that moved.
 Many Texian officers, including Houston and Rusk, attempted to stop the slaughter, but they were unable to gain control of the men, incensed and vengeful for the massacres at the Alamo and Goliad, while frightened Mexican infantry yelled "Me no Alamo!" and begged for mercy to no avail.
-In what historian Davis calls "one of the most one-sided victories in history", 650 Mexican soldiers were killed and 300 captured.
-Eleven Texians died, with 30 others, including Houston, wounded.
+In what historian Davis calls "one of the most one-sided victories in history", 650 Mexican soldiers were killed, 208 wounded, and 300 captured.
+Eleven Texians were killed and mortally wounded, with 30 others, including Houston, wounded.

 Although Santa Anna's troops had been thoroughly vanquished, they did not represent the bulk of the Mexican army in Texas.
 An additional 4,000 troops remained under the commands of Urrea and General Vicente Filisola.
 Texians had won the battle because of mistakes made by Santa Anna, and Houston was well aware that his troops would have little hope of repeating their victory against Urrea or Filisola.
 As darkness fell, a large group of prisoners was led into camp.
 Houston initially mistook the group for Mexican reinforcements and reportedly shouted out that all was lost.